15 Hardy Shrubs to Spruce Up Your Yard

 Smoke Bush

 Smoke bush (Continus) is one of those flowering shrubs that gets people talking.
 “What’s that?” they’ll ask.
 Invariably, the question is posed when the puffy, smoke-like flower panicles bloom in the summer.
 The flower structures are most noticeable in midsummer but hold on in some form for months.
 No need to wait years for a return on your investment.
-These fast growing shrubs will develop true size and presence in a short period of time.
+These fast-growing, hardy shrubs will develop true size and presence in a short period of time.

 Juniper